DogsonPl/bot_for_messenger/README.md

    pip3 install -r requirements.txt
    ```
 ## First configuration
-In a file _config.cfg_ write your mail, password to your Facebook account, and your mysql database server info\
+In a file _config.cfg_ write your mail, password to your Facebook account, your mysql database server info and your SMTP server info\
-**I recommend run bot on your second FB account, because FB can ban your account**
+**I recommend run bot on your second FB account, because FB can ban your account\
+Bot only answers if you have bot in friends**

 ## All available commands and their description:</h3>
 **!help** - sends all available commands, and their description\